Includes a list of models you can do it on

 - iMac Pro: RAM isn’t user-accessible.
 You need to contact Apple if the RAM needs to be replaced.

-If you Mac is not on the safe list above, then you can’t remove the RAM without professional level soldering tools and experience.
+If your Mac is not on the safe list above, then you can’t remove the RAM without professional-level soldering tools and experience.
 Even then, you likely will damage the Mac.

 How To Find The Right RAM For Your Mac